aniqfakhrul/archives/README.md

 ```

 ## PKI Abuse
-It is recommended to below commands with `-k` option with .cacche file.
+It is recommended to use below commands with `-k` option and .cacche file.
 Please refer [Request TGT](#request-tgt) section

 ### Enumerate CA(s) on the domain
 ```